apache/arrow-site/_posts/2023-04-24-adopting-apache-arrow-at-cloudquery.md

 Sources and destinations are decoupled and communicate via gRPC.
 This is crucial to allowing the addition of new destinations and updating old destinations without requiring updates to source plugin code (which otherwise would introduce an unmaintainable architecture).

-This is where the type system comes in.
-Source plugin extracts information from APIs in the most performant way, defines a schema and then transforms the result from the API (JSON or any other format) to a well-defined type system so the destination plugin will be able to easily create the schema for its database and transform the data to the destination type.
+This is where a type system comes in.
+Source plugins extract information from APIs in the most performant way possible, defining a schema and then transforming the result from the API (JSON or any other format) to a well-defined type system.
+The destination plugin can then easily create the schema for its database and transform the incoming data to the destination types.
 So to recap, the source plugin sends mainly two things to a destination: 1) schema 2) data that fits the defined schema.

 # Why Arrow?